 In this section, we briefly discuss the application of the QNDM protocol to open quantum systems~\cite{petruccione2002theory}.
-We will then make use of these concepts in Sec.~\ref{sec:quantum_to_classical}, where they will be contextualized for the tracking of the quantum-to-classical transition.

-In order to keep the presentation affordable, we are going to argue the main ideas and advantages of applying QNDM to monitor the dissipated heat in coherently-driven and open (due to system-environment interactions) dynamics.
+We will then make use of these concepts in Sec.~\ref{sec:quantum_to_classical}, where they are contextualized for the tracking of the quantum-to-classical transition.
+In order to keep the presentation affordable, here we just argue the main ideas and advantages of applying QNDM to monitor the dissipated heat in coherently-driven and open dynamics due to system-environment interactions.

 The dissipated heat is a process function, and thus depends on the full time evolution of the system.
 For example, a quantum system starting and ending in the ground state does not change its overall internal energy.
 However, due to the interaction with the external environment, the system can produce a possibly arbitrary amount of heat during the open dynamics, through a sequence of excitations and relaxations.
-The only way to keep track of the dissipated heat is by constantly monitoring the system dynamics.
+The only way to keep track of the dissipated heat is by constantly monitoring the dynamics of the system.

-When it comes to the dissipated heat at the quantum level, a standard approach to this problem~\cite{campisi2011colloquium} is to perform sequential measurements of the {\it environment degrees of freedom}, in order to evaluate the energy dissipated into the environment, which is identified as heat.
-However, this approach may be both conceptually and practically unfeasible.